My dad died this week. This is a story I wrote a couple of years ago about him.

 This isn’t too surprising.
 I’m not much of a collector.
 That’s not to say it isn’t in my genes.

 My dad was a hell of a trader.
 He would drag us to flea markets and estate sales almost every Saturday morning growing up.
-He would move through the tables with the grace of a lumberjack, an aura of flea market mogul about him.
+He would move through the tables with the grace of a lumberjack.
+He had an aura of flea market mogul about him.
 There could be a hundred people standing at a table of junk and my dad would always be the one who caught the vendor’s wary eye.

 “What you lookin’ for?”